...

 Tips:

-☛ For local specialties, check with the staff to see if there are samples for you to taste before purchasing.
+☛ For local specialties, check with the staff to see if they have samples you can taste before purchasing.

 ☛ Refer to our Essential Japanese Travel Phrases for Vegetarians and Vegans article for phrases you can use to order vegetarian/vegan dishes.